PaiSuryaDarshan/LearningOnTheJob/how_to_comment_your_code.md

     Assume the reader (usually yourself) already has a good base understanding of python (or whichever language)

 4. ***Design your code to be as self explanatory as possible.
 Design your code to comment itself.***
     This is where type hinting comes in handy.
-You can avoid a huge chunk of comments if this is done well
+You can avoid a huge chunk of comments if this is done well.